codebyoketch/flock_sense/README.md

 ## Demo Script

-1. Live: a business owner logs a week's activity data
+1. Live: a business owner logs a week's activity data (ideally shown working offline, then syncing — hits both Technical Execution and the offline bonus)
 2. A neighboring business verifies the entry from their own phone
 3. Score computes and displays on the dashboard
 4. "Verified" badge with QR code generated
-5. Scan the QR to show the on-chain proof
+5. Scan the QR to show the on-chain proof — including the attestation trail, not just the final score
+6. If a pilot conversation has been secured: mention it explicitly here — "we've already spoken with [SACCO/market association/county office] about piloting this with [cluster]"
-6. Close: *"This is loan-readiness in one click for an SME that's never had a credit file."*
+7. Close: *"This is loan-readiness in one click for an SME that's never had a credit file."*

 ## Roadmap (post-hackathon)